mingwei1744/ICT3203-SSD-Labs/README.md

 1. jenkins
 - Standalone jenkins with DinD
 2. jenkins-nginx
-- Jenkins resided behind a reverse proxy
+- Jenkins resided behind a reverse proxy with HTTPS

 # jenkins-nginx
 1. Create a ssl folder in the same directory as /jenkins-nginx